 While Cardano is a blockchain cryptocurrency network, you can’t actually buy Cardano itself.
 Instead, you’ll need to buy ADA, the cryptocurrency token Cardano issues.
 While many see the main draw of Cardano as a platform that supports smart contracts, buying ADA can mean you make money if you anticipate the value of Cardano to increase in the future.

 ADA is available on most major cryptocurrency exchanges, including Binance, Huobi Global, OKEx, Upbit, ZG.com.
-It currently trades at around $1 per token, and has quickly become a popular option for traders.
 Remember that when using a brokerage, you aren’t buying directly from the blockchain.
 Instead, you’ll need to fund your account using fiat currency so that you can buy ADA, unless you’re paying with another cryptocurrency.

 You’ll want to store your ADA in a supported wallet, and Cardano specifically recommends two digital options.
 One of these is the Daedalus Wallet, which works and grows within the Cardano network.
 The organization also recommends the Yoroi Wallet, a simple digital cryptocurrency wallet that can help keep your ADA safe and secure.